100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

 [![AWS security rules](aws_security.png){:.image-border}](aws_security.png)

 Click `Review and Launch` and then `Launch`.
-You should get the `*.pem` file for secure connection to instance.
+You should get the `*.pem` file for secure connection to the instance.
 You can use existing key pair or generate the new one.
 My file is `boilerplate.pem`.
 After a few seconds you should see your instance running.
 Congratulations, you have a VPS running!
 Now, we will configure domain to point to our VPS.

 #### Configure DNS

-In instances view, please click on your instance and you should see `Public IPv4 address`.
+In the instances view, please click on your instance and you should see `Public IPv4 address`.
 Please copy this address.

 Let's go to `Route 53` service in AWS to configure the DNS.
 I have there Hosted zone configured for [saasitive.com](https://saasitive) domain.
 I will add there two `type A` records.
 Please click on `Create record`.
 Then select `Simple routing`.
 Click `Next` and `Define simple record`.
 Please give the record name and route traffic to VPS IP, like in the image below: